ErichHeinemann/MiniWI/MINI-WI-ESP32/readme.md

 Step 9:
 Print out the Bottom and later the Top to cover the Cardboard-Pipe.
 I have tried to design two versions for the bottom.
 a) the USB faces straigt downwards ...
-Your have to lay down the instrument to the side
+Your have to lay down the instrument to the side if You pause Your jam-session
 b) the USB faces backwards to You and You get a flat bottom, - Instrument could stand on the bottom.

 Step 10: